FawryPay/Android-Fawrypay-AVL-sample/README.md

 4. Return payment processing information and inform your client of the payment result.

 ## **Step 1: Installing FawryPaySDK**
-This document illustrates how our gateway can be integrated into your iOS application in simple and easy steps.
-Please follow the steps in order to integrate the FawryPay iOS SDK in your application.
+This document illustrates how our gateway can be integrated into your Android application in simple and easy steps.
+Please follow the steps in order to integrate the FawryPay Android SDK in your application.

 1. Add the following repository to your (root) `build.gradle`